teepee-studios/avalon-sync/README.md

 the same thing to Kitsu, you will end up with **duplicates** in Avalon as Avalon Sync will know nothing about what has already been added to Avalon and will treat the newly added thing to Kitsu as not existing in Avalon.
+* As a result of the above, it's recommended to use a clean install of Kitsu and preferable Avalon.
+    * Projects in an existing Avalon install will be untouched, unless a project with the same name is created in Kitsu.

 ### Currently support actions